 Only use a path name at the very top of your script.
 After that, all path names should be relative.

-Perhaps store these in a separate .R file and access them via
+separate .R file and access them via

 then reuse them.
 If you have a few of these, you might want to put them